omjindal012/namaste-react/Lecture-2/README.md

 - Client Side Routing :- Single Page application just the components are interchaning which is already available on the client side
 - Server Side Routing :- Demands a whole new page in request from the server

+# why cant we make useEffect async

+You can’t directly make the useEffect function itself async, because:

+useEffect expects the callback to return either:

+- undefined (nothing), or
+- A cleanup function (a synchronous function that React can call before the effect runs again or on component unmount).

+You're making the callback return a Promise, not a cleanup function or undefined — which React doesn’t know how to handle.
+This causes unexpected behavior or warnings.

+You can't make useEffect itself async because it would return a Promise, which React can't use for cleanup.
+Instead, declare an async function inside the effect and call it.